Black Friday Apple Watch deals bring lowest prices ever

 The information contained in this article is for educational and informational purposes only and is not intended as health or medical advice.
 Always consult a physician or other qualified health provider regarding any questions you may have about a medical condition or health objectives.

-Discuss: Black Friday Apple Watch deals bring lowest prices ever: Series 6 hits $330, Series 3 drops to $119 starting Nov.
+Discuss: Black Friday Apple Watch deals bring all-time low prices: Series 6 holds at $330, Series 3 drops to $119 starting Nov.
 25

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.